JohnTheTripper/moviegoer-prototype/README.md

 At the lowest activation layer (and not its pooling counterpart), 256 filters are looking at a 9x9 image.
 These images don't mean anything to us humans.

 (IMAGES)

+## Future Improvements to the MCU classifier and Continuation of the Moviegoer Project